cmheisel/jobs/manager-jd.rst

 ------------------------------
 * Words that best describe you: energetic, adaptable, a leader, trusting, results driven, inspirational, quality focused, strategic thinker, coach, customer focused, organized

-* You're committed to the craft of managing and leading people
+* You're committed to the craft of managing and leading people.

-* You're able to make the complex simple and have demonstrated an ability to understand and explain issues from both a technical and a business functional point of view
+* You're able to make the complex simple and have demonstrated an ability to understand and explain issues from both a technical and a business functional point of view.

-* You effortlessly switch between big picture thinking and nit-picking detail
+* You effortlessly switch between big picture thinking and nit-picking detail.

-* You solve problems with the right mix of creativity and deep analysis
+* You solve problems with the right mix of creativity and deep analysis.

-* You're passionate about communication, group dynamics and coaching
+* You're passionate about communication, group dynamics and coaching.

-* You have an insatiable appetite for learning new things and improving existing ones, and cultivating that same appetite in your developers and teams
+* You have an insatiable appetite for learning new things and improving existing ones.
+You cultivate that same appetite in your developers and teams.

 * You're a perfectionist who tempers it with deadlines.
-Pragmatism is your middle name, you work at speed and inspire with your can-do attitude
+Pragmatism is your middle name, you work at speed and inspire with your can-do attitude.

-* You pay attention to details and take great pride in your work
+* You pay attention to details and take great pride in your work.

-* You proactively identify project, people and organizational problems and provide well-thought-out solutions to them
+* You proactively identify project, people and organizational problems and provide well-thought-out solutions to them.

-* You're comfortable with setting your own direction and agenda to achieve broad goals assigned to you
+* You're comfortable with setting your own direction and agenda to achieve broad goals assigned to you.

-* You have an understanding and appreciation for the open source ecosystem and community
+* You have an understanding and appreciation for the open source ecosystem and community.

-* You're able to manage multiple priorities and deadlines in a dynamic, fast-paced environment
+* You're able to manage multiple priorities and deadlines in a dynamic, fast-paced environment.

 Experiences
 ---------------